-MAT-file Logging on SD Card for NXP FRDM-K64F Board
+MAT-file Logging on an SD Card on NXP FRDM-K64F Board

-This example shows you how to log signals from a Simulink® model in the form of MAT-files on SD card mounted on NXP FRDM-K64F board.
+This example shows you how to perform MAT-file logging from a Simulink® model on a Micro SD card mounted on NXP FRDM-K64F board.

-Simulink Coder Support Package for NXP FRDM-K64F Board supports logging of signals from your Simulink® model.
-These signals are logged as MAT-file(s) on the SD card mounted on NXP FRDM-K64F board.
+Simulink Coder Support Package for NXP FRDM-K64F Board supports logging of signals from Simulink® model.
+These signals are logged as MAT-file(s) on a Micro SD card mounted on NXP FRDM-K64F board.

 - To Workspace